JoaoGuimaraes22/2020-Todo/README.md

 - Plant and harvest tomatoes and spinach (have been into planting and stuff for some reason);
 - Eat more and bulk up;
 - Get a whiteboard;
-- - (not very important, but want to install and learn eventually) Kali Linux and Ethical Hacking (George Hotz is cool);
+- Kali Linux and Ethical Hacking (George Hotz is cool);
 - Get a medium quality filming camera/webcam - got my eyes on this(https://www.amazon.es/dp/B01L6L52K4?ref=emc_p_m_9_b&th=1) - + microphone (still checking);
 - Learn and use video editing software - Davinci Resolve Probably ;
 - Get a raspberry pi and do the equivalent of an "Hello World" with it;